Tapha/Java-Cohort-Aug-26/Exercise-From-Memory-to-SOLID.md

 Answer these in your own words.

 1. What is the relationship between memory and objects?
+Objects are stored in memory while the program runs.
 2. What is the relationship between objects and dependencies?
+Objects depend on other objects to help them do their jobs.
 3. Why do dependencies make software harder to change?
+If classes are tightly connected, changing one can affect others.
 4. What does SOLID help us control?
+If classes are tightly connected, changing one can affect others.
 5. What does this sentence mean?
+Memory holds the program, objects organise it, and SOLID keeps it organised as it grows.

 ```text
 Memory is where software lives.